THE

 (Thomas Paine donated the royalties from Common Sense to Washington's Continental Army).

 The focus on messengers aids in the avoidance of messages.
 No idea was ever true, or false, because of who said it.
-For Man is not the measure of Truth; it is He who is measured... and we ought to be striving for a greater measure!
+For Man is not the measure of Truth; it is He who is measured... and we ought to be striving for a more honorable measure!

 As is the case with all explorations for truth, to be continued...